Glossary of Terms

 - The GM adjudicates most At-Risk situations on a case-by-case basis, so be nice to the person behind the screen.

 - At-Will designates some power, feat, ability, or other aspect of play that is 'Howardian' in nature, IE, the player can do it whenever they like.
 Granted, just because you HAVE an 'at-will' ability does not mean you should USE that at-will ability willy-nilly all the time.
 Strive to be kind, generous, and sharing with your fellow players.

 - AKA: To-Hit Roll

-An Attack Roll is the core mechanic of combat in a D20 game, such as Epic Path.
+- An Attack Roll is the first core mechanic of combat in a D20 game, such as Epic Path.
+If successful, an Attack is followed by a Damage Roll.
 To make an attack roll, you roll a 20-sided die (called a D20), and then add to that number all relevant modifiers (both positive and negative) to generate an attack roll, or a to-hit number.
 That number is then compared against the Armor Class of the creature you were attacking.
-If your Attack Roll EQUALS or is GREATER THAN the Armor Class, you successfully hit and may roll your damage and apply any other effects.
+If your Attack Roll is equal to or greater than the target's Armor Class, you successfully hit and may make a damage roll (see below) and apply any other effects.
 Yay you!